I’ve had a little shelfie makeover!

 DON’T FORGET FRAGRANCE.

-Not only are candles great for decorating and adding height, but a scent is a great accent to add when styling.
+Not only are candles great for decorating and adding height, but an aroma is a great accent to add when styling.
 With all the candles on there, it the shelving unit corner smells amazing!
 I would love to get a diffuser over there also, but I have one particular one in mind and I’m saving up for it.
 You can never have too many candles so have them on display for all to see!

 What are your tips for open shelf styling?